A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Main Results

-We are now ready to extend the second assertion of Proposition~\ref{prop:original} to dynamic stochastic chains.
-We thus reproduce the statement of Theorem~\ref{thm:uniqueness} below.\\\\ \emph{Let $\{A(t)\}_{t=0}^\infty\subset\R^{n\times n}$ be a strongly aperiodic stochastic chain that is also approximately reciprocal.
-Then, $\{A(t)\}_{t=0}^\infty$ admits a unique absolute probability sequence if and only if its infinite flow graph is connected.}\\
+\begin{theorem} [\textbf{An Analog of the Uniqueness Assertion of the Perron-Frobenius Theorem}] Let $\{A(k)\}_{k=0}^\infty$ be a strongly aperiodic stochastic chain that is also approximately reciprocal.
+Then, $\{A(k)\}_{k=0}^\infty$ admits a unique absolute probability sequence if and only if its infinite flow graph is connected. \end{theorem}